Our history: 75 years of service

 The Army Benevolent Fund came into being on 15th August 1944, with HM King George VI as Patron and Field Marshal Lord Cavan as President.
 In its first year, the charity received a generous £1.5m injection from the NAAFI profits, enabling it to initiate its grant giving activities and begin to offer a lifetime of support to soldiers, veterans and their families.
 In 1946, the charity launched its first appeal, fronted by WW2 hero Field Marshal Montgomery.

-Since 1944 the charity has helped millions of people and has grown into a national charity that strives to maintain the same respect and trust as the Army it supports.
+Since 1944, the charity has helped millions of people and grown into a national organisation that strives to maintain the same respect and trust as the Army it supports.
 ABF The Soldiers’ Charity has a remarkable record of responding to the needs of soldiers and their families involved in all the campaigns and wars of the last century, with special funds for those who served in Northern Ireland, the Falklands, the two Gulf Wars and Afghanistan.

-In February 2010, the charity was re-launched and re-branded as ABF The Soldiers’ Charity to communicate its relevance and broaden its appeal, whilst maintaining the same role and values.
+In February 2010, the charity was re-launched and re-branded as ABF The Soldiers’ Charity.
 The Controller became the Chief Executive and the charity underwent an ambitious expansion scheme.
 The charity subsequently became an Incorporated Charity in March 2012.

 In 2019, the charity is celebrating 75 years of service for soldiers, veterans and their families.
 While there is a British Army, there will be The Soldiers Charity.